 - Synthetic Heads: These heads provide consistent sound, require less maintenance, and have a brighter, sharper tone with less warmth compared to natural heads.

-Natural vs. synthetic drumheads
+Natural vs. Synthetic Drumheads

 Here's a table summarizing the pros and cons of each type of drumhead: